Imaging foundation model for universal enhancement of non-ideal measurement CT: Introduction

-In this paper, we propose a multi-scale integrated \textbf{T}ransformer \textbf{AMP}lifier (\textbf{TAMP}), an imaging FM for universal enhancement of NICT images.
-It constructs a physical-driven pre-training and parameter-efficient adaptation process that trains an imaging FM on more than 3.6 million simulated NICT-ICT image pairs for universal NICT enhancement ability and optimizes few parameters of the model to adapt to real-world NICT scenarios, minimizing the amount of additional real-world training data.
+In this paper, we propose the multi-scale integrated \textbf{T}ransformer \textbf{AMP}lifier (\textbf{TAMP}), an imaging FM for universal enhancement of NICT images in axial CT systems (e.g., diagnostic CT, cone-beam CT).
+TAMP leverages a physics-driven pre-training and parameter-efficient adaptation process for universal NICT enhancement ability and adaptation with low costs.
 The contributions of this work are summarized as follows: \begin{itemize} \item To the best of our knowledge, TAMP is the first imaging FM for universal NICT enhancement.
-It has a powerful generalization ability that is beneficial to the enhancement of diverse NICT images including the LDCT, SVCT, and LACT across the large body regions including the head, chest, abdomen, and lower-limbs.
-It will minimize the data cost in the device development and improve the subjective quality and clinical acceptability of diverse NICT images, demonstrating strong potential for clinical application.
-Therefore, as shown in Fig.\hyperref[fig1_intro]{1c}, it has two advanced properties, i.e., universal enhancement and minimal-data adaptation. \item \textbf{Universal enhancement:} We propose a physical-driven pre-training paradigm for large-scale training of the NICT enhancement FM (Fig.\hyperref[fig1_intro]{1b}).
-By simulating the defects that meet the physical process of non-ideal measurement in the CT's projection domain \cite{kalra2004strategies,wang2023review}, NICT images are synthesized from ICT images for a large-scale NICT-ICT paired dataset.
+It has a powerful generalization ability that is beneficial to the enhancement of diverse NICT images including the LDCT, SVCT, and LACT across the various body regions including the head, chest, abdomen, and lower-limbs.
+It will reduce the data and computational requirements in model development to enhance the subjective quality and clinical acceptability of NICT images, demonstrating strong potential for clinical application.
+Therefore, as shown in Fig.\hyperref[fig1_intro]{1c}, it has two advanced properties, i.e., universal enhancement and efficient adaptation. \item \textbf{Universal enhancement:} We propose a physics-driven pre-training paradigm for large-scale training of the NICT enhancement FM (Fig.\hyperref[fig1_intro]{1b}).
+By simulating the defects that meet the physical principles of non-ideal measurement in the CT's projection domain \cite{kalra2004strategies,wang2023review}, NICT images are synthesized from ICT images for a large-scale NICT-ICT paired dataset.
 Then, a multi-scale integrated transformer network (MITNet) is designed to represent the multi-granularity defect features in the varied NICT data.
 Finally, a dual-domain enhancement learning (DDEL) is constructed to learn the \textit{universal NICT enhancement} both in image and projection domains.
-Based on the above methods, our TAMP will be able to be generalized to multiple NICT settings across different body regions. \item \textbf{Minimal-data adaptation:} We utilize a parameter-efficient fine-tuning strategy for the professional performance of our TAMP in specific scenarios with low data cost (Fig.\hyperref[fig1_intro]{1c}).
-This incorporates low-rank adaptation (LoRA) \cite{hu2021lora}, so that the TAMP can only tune a small number of parameters in the whole network, thus greatly reducing the risk of over-fitting caused by training too many parameters.
-With just a few additional training iterations and data slices, TAMP will quickly acquire knowledge for specific NICT settings and body regions, facilitating rapid development in NICT enhancement models, especially where the real-world training data is limited. \item We construct and publicly released a large-scale simulated NICT dataset (SimNICT), offering researchers a valuable resource for exploring deep learning methods on NICT enhancement.
-It consists of 3.6 million NICT-ICT image pairs simulated from 9,639 ICT volumes, featuring LDCT, SVCT, and LACT settings across various defect degrees in the head, chest, abdomen, and lower-limbs.
-This dataset enables quick data acquisition for developing NICT enhancement models and establishes a standard for performance evaluation. \end{itemize}
+Based on the above methods, our TAMP will be able to be generalized to multiple NICT settings across different body regions.